modevol-com/gqloom/website/content/docs/schema/prisma.md

 To adapt to more Prisma types, we can extend GQLoom to add more type mappings.

 First, we use `PrismaWeaver.config` to define the configuration of type mapping.
-Here we import `GraphQLDateTime` from [graphql - scalars](https://the - guild.dev/graphql/scalars).
+Here we import `GraphQLDateTime` from [graphql-scalars](https://the-guild.dev/graphql/scalars).
 When encountering the `DateTime` type, we map it to the corresponding GraphQL scalar.

 ```ts twoslash
 import { GraphQLDateTime } from 'graphql-scalars'